daratourt/Impact-of-Undersampling-Techniques-on-Imbalanced-Healthcare-Data-A-Case-Study-on-Stroke-Prediction/README.md

 **Observations of Performance on each model after Edited Nearest Neighbors (ENN):**

+Accuracy values are high across most models, ranging from 84.5% (Naive Bayes) to 93.8% (Random Forest, SVM, and Logistic Regression).
+Models such as Random Forest, SVM, and Logistic Regression demonstrate strong overall accuracy, suggesting that ENN has effectively improved these models' ability to handle class imbalance.

+Precision for the non-stroke class remains consistently high, generally around 0.94 to 0.97, reflecting the models' strength in correctly classifying the majority class.
+Naive Bayes and Quadratic Discriminant Analysis achieve the highest precision (0.97), highlighting their ability to accurately classify non-stroke cases in the ENN-processed dataset.

+Precision for the stroke class is generally low across models, with values ranging from 0.20 (Naive Bayes and Quadratic Discriminant Analysis) to 0.45 (Random Forest).This low precision for class 1 indicates that many models still have difficulty distinguishing stroke cases from non-stroke cases, even after undersampling with ENN.

+Recall for non-stroke cases is high across all models, typically between 0.87 and 1.00, with the majority of models achieving near-perfect recall.
+High recall for Class 0 indicates that models are capturing the majority of non-stroke cases effectively, aligning with ENN’s goal of maintaining reliable detection of the majority class.

+Recall for stroke cases varies more widely, with values from 0.02 (SVM) to 0.53 (Naive Bayes and Quadratic Discriminant Analysis).
+Naive Bayes and Quadratic Discriminant Analysis achieve the highest recall, suggesting these models are relatively better at identifying stroke cases, although they still suffer from some misclassifications.

+F1-scores for Class 0 are generally high, around 0.94 to 0.97, indicating a balance between precision and recall for the majority class.
+Logistic Regression, Random Forest, and Gradient Boosting demonstrate high F1-scores for the non-stroke class, showing they maintain a good balance between true positives and false positives.

+The F1-scores for Class 1 remain low across all models, typically between 0.03 and 0.31.Linear Discriminant Analysis achieves the highest F1-score for stroke cases (0.31), suggesting it handles the minority class slightly better in terms of balance between precision and recall.

 **Summary of Performance on each model after Edited Nearest Neighbors (ENN):**

 #### Repeated Edited Nearest Neighbors (RENN):